-Mission, Vision, Guiding Principles and Family Stories
+Mission, Vision and Guiding Principles

-Mourning Hope Grief Center will be recognized as the premier provider of grief support services for youth and their families in Lincoln and surrounding communities.
+The Mourning Hope Grief Center will be recognized as the premier provider of grief support services for youth and families in Lincoln and surrounding communities.
 Mourning Hope envisions a society which values and encourages healthy grieving practices.
 The Center will serve as a safe haven of support, hope, companionship and unconditional acceptance for each person seeking assistance.
 Through innovative programming, specialized support services, and knowledgeable instruction, Mourning Hope will foster a healthy response to grief, one child and one family at a time.

 Mourning Hope envisions a society where all grieving children are embraced, listened to, understood and effectively supported by their families, teachers, caregivers and others significant in their lives.